Cecilia-Giusti/dropdown-menu-react/README.md

 - React
 - props options must be array type of string or array of object with a key "name"

+## Style

+You can style your component by adding a name class to customClass prop

 ## Exemple

 In the project directory, you can run: